-- a) Communal area households should not be required to pay for obtaining farmland under communal tenure for their own subsistence. - b) Those obtaining land for business purposes should be required to pay for it.

-All pryments for land should be made to the government rather than traditional leaders.
+- a) Communal area households should not be required to pay for obtaining farmland under communal tenure for their own subsistence. - b) Those obtaining land for business purposes should be required to pay for it. - a) Alf payments for land whenld he made to the government rather than tradificant leaders.